Bioconductor/bioconductor.org/content/help/workflows/variants.md

     12054  TRPV2    51393
     19699  TRPV3   162514

-    ## Load the annotation package and create a list of transcripts
+Load the annotation package and create a list of transcripts by gene.
-    ## by gene

     > library(TxDb.Hsapiens.UCSC.hg19.knownGene)
     > txdb <- TxDb.Hsapiens.UCSC.hg19.knownGene
     > txbygene = transcriptsBy(txdb, "gene")

-    ## Subset the annotations on chromosome 17 and adjust the seqlevels
-    ## to match those in the VCF file.
+Subset the annotations on chromosome 17 and adjust the seqlevels to match those in the VCF file.

     > tx_chr17 <- keepSeqlevels(txbygene, "chr17")
     > tx_17 <- renameSeqlevels(tx_chr17, c(chr17="17"))